ibm-cloud-docs/dr-automation-powervs/troubleshooting.md

 1. Access the **DR Automation GUI**.
 2. Navigate to the **Events** tab and review the detailed logs.
 3. Verify the API connectivity by running a test command (for example, ping or curl) to the service endpoint.
-4. Check for active resources that are associated with the service and ensure that there are no dependencies.
+4. Check for active resources that are associated with the service and verify that there are no dependencies.
 5. Regenerate the API key from the **policies** tab and update the system with the new key.
 6. Retry the deleted operation and monitor for success.